 Be sure to print out a copy of your online proof, and attach the two sides to each other to create a “mockup” or “dummy”.
 This is especially important when a job will be folded.

-No, send us a single layout of your job un-imposed; we will handle any imposition needed on our end.
+No, send us a single layout of your job un-imposed; our production team will handle any imposition needed on our end.

-See our Templates page which has a list of currently available templates.
+Please refer to our Templates section which has a list of currently available templates.